vikashk1/node/doc/api/http.md

 * `name` {string}
 * Returns: {any}

 Reads out a header on the request.
-Note that the name is case insensitive.
+The name is case-insensitive.
 The type of the return value depends on the arguments provided to [`request.setHeader()`][].